haeussma/MTPHandler/specifications/plate_reader.md

 Description of a microtiter plate consisting of wells.

-- __n_rows__
-    - Type: integer
-    - Description: Number of rows on the plate
-- __n_cols__
+- id
-    - Type: integer
+    - Type: string
-    - Description: Number of columns on the plate
+    - Description: Identifier of the plate
 - name
+    - Type: string
+    - Description: Arbitrary name of the plate.
+- wells
+    - Type: Well[]
+    - Description: List of wells on the plate.
+- species
-    - Type: str
+    - Type: Species[], Well[]
-    - Description: Name of the plate
+    - Description: List of species present in wells of the plate.
 - date_measured
-    - Type: datetime
+    - Type: string
-    - Description: Date and time when the plate was measured
+    - Description: Date and time when the plate was measured.
-- times
-    - Type: float[]
-    - Description: Time points of the measurement, corresponding to temperature measurements
-- time_unit
-    - Type: Unit
-    - Description: Unit of the time
 - temperatures
     - Type: float[]
     - Description: Thermostat temperature
 - temperature_unit
-    - Type: Unit
+    - Type: UnitDefinition
     - Description: Unit of the temperature
-- wells
+- times
-    - Type: Well[]
+    - Type: float[]
-    - Description: List of wells on the plate
+    - Description: Time points of the measurement, corresponding to temperature measurements.
-- species
+- time_unit
-    - Type: Species[]
+    - Type: UnitDefinition
-    - Description: List of species present in wells of the plate
+    - Description: Unit of the time

 ### Species

 Description of a species that might be present in the wells of the plate.

+- id
+    - Type: string
+    - Description: Identifier of the molecule
 - name
-    - Type: str
+    - Type: string
-    - Description: Name of the species
+    - Description: Name of the molecule

+### Molecule [Species]

+Description of a molecule species that might be present in the wells of the plate.

+- smiles
+    - Type: string
+    - Description: SMILES representation of the molecule
-- references
+- inchi_key
-    - Type: Identifier[]
+    - Type: string
-    - Description: List of references to the species
+    - Description: InChIKey of the molecule

-### Protein (_Species_)
+### Protein [Species]

 Description of a protein species that might be present in the wells of the plate.

 - sequence
-    - Type: str
+    - Type: string
     - Description: Amino acid sequence of the protein
 - organism
-    - Type: str
+    - Type: string
     - Description: Organism the protein originates from
 - organism_tax_id
-    - Type: Identifier
+    - Type: integer
     - Description: NCBI taxonomy ID of the organism

 ### Well

 Description of a well on the plate.

+- __id__
+    - Type: string
+    - Description: Identifier of the well
 - __x_pos__
     - Type: integer
     - Description: X position of the well on the plate